Gabriel-SGama/sensor_analysis_SSC0715/README.md

 func = (bearing_diff_mean / speed_diff_mean) * (s1 - s2) / speed_diff_mean - np.abs(b1 - b2) / bearing_diff_mean

-The core idea is to weight the velocity term and discount when the car is turning, as it is naturally reduce velocity
+The core idea is to weight the velocity term and discount when the car is turning, as it is naturally reducing the velocity